 Again, some schools handle the belt promotion process differently.
 Some have BJJ tests that students must pass to be upgraded.
 Others have skills and milestones that the student must hit in order to get their next belt.
 Many instructors simply present their students with their next belts when they believe they are ready.

 Clearly, there is a lot of nuance to the BJJ belt system.
 It can be confusing for newcomers, but the belts for Jiu-Jitsu are rooted in tradition and clearly take years of commitment to progress through the system.
+Progressing in BJJ takes a long time, and is a totally different process from other martial arts like Muay Thai or Kung Fu.

 After all, about 90% of people never even make it to their blue belt according to Rener Gracie.
 For those that do make BJJ a part of their life, however, it can be an incredibly rewarding experience.
 Good luck on your own Brazilian Jiu-Jitsu journey!